-Shaun joined Factary as a researcher in 2009.
+Shaun joined Factary as a Researcher in 2009.
 Prior to joining Factary he worked in a number of different fields including market research, and web and graphic design.

-Duncan Au: Database Screening Co-ordinator
+Duncan Au: Database Screening Manager

-Before joining Factary he was a researcher at the Institute of Physics and a database administrator at Yellow Pages.
-He is a keen cyclist and holds a BA in Philosophy & Social Psychology.
-He says that neither subject has revealed itself to be particularly useful for analysing datasets.
+Before joining Factary he was a researcher at the Institute of Physics and a database officer at Yellow Pages.
+He holds a BA in Philosophy & Social Psychology but admits that neither subject has revealed itself to be particularly useful for analysing datasets.